taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Check or not the owner of DOCUMENT_ROOT.
+Enable or disable checking the owner of DOCUMENT_ROOT.

 ---